United States abortion protests (2022–present): 2022

 In Alabama protesters marched from the Alabama Department of Archives and History to the Alabama State Capitol in Montgomery on June 26.
 Protests were also held in Birmingham, Huntsville, and Mobile.

 Around 200 protesters gathered outside the Arkansas State Capitol in Little Rock.

 In Florida protests were held outside the Florida State Capitol in Tallahassee, the Wynwood neighborhood of Miami, Tampa, and St. Petersburg.
-On August 22, a clinic in Jacksonville notified the FBI after 165 anti-abortion protesters blocked the entrance to their clinic.
+On August 22, a clinic in Jacksonville notified the FBI after 165 anti-abortion protesters blocked the entrance to their clinic in violation of the FACE Act.

 In Georgia, hundreds of abortion rights protestors gathered in Atlanta.
 A group of abortion rights protestors stayed on the Georgia State Capitol steps for over a week following the protests.

 In Louisiana, hundreds of protesters gathered in New Orleans, marching from Lafayette Square to City Hall, while anti-abortion activists gathered to celebrate the decision.
 On June 30, abortion rights protesters rallied at the Louisiana State Capitol in Baton Rouge before marching to the governor's mansion.

 Hundreds turned out to protest in various cities in North Carolina, including Charlotte, Asheville, Raleigh, and Wilmington.

 In South Carolina, a protest was held on June 25 in Greenville.

 In Nashville, Tennessee, hundreds gathered at the Legislative Plaza on June 24.
 Protesters also gathered along Poplar Avenue in Memphis, as well as Founder's Park in Johnson City.
 On August 2, a Tennessee federal judge issued a restraining order against anti-abortion group Operation Save America after several of their members were arrested during protests at clinics in Nashville, Tennessee and Mt.
 Juliet in late July.
 On September 26, an abortion rights protester began walking across the entire state of Tennessee, a 538-mile walk, to protest the state Supreme Court's decision to overturn abortion rights.

 In Kentucky, protests were held in Louisville, Lexington, Frankfort, Bowling Green and Covington.